 - Homemade Garlic Powder: For a nifty idea, here's Homemade Garlic Powder if you would like to make your own garlic powder to use in the recipe.

-- Homemade Broth: If you would prefer to make your own broth, see Homemade Broth Tips.
+- Homemade Broth: If you'd prefer to make your own broth, see Homemade Broth Tips.

-- You will need a cabbage head on the large size for this recipe.
-One medium head yields about 8 – 8.5 cups so plan accordingly.
+- One medium head of cabbage yields about 8 – 8.5 cups so plan accordingly.

 A couple of readers have asked me what kind of a pan I use for this healthy egg roll in a bowl.
 This is the pan I use.
 I use it for all sorts of healthy recipes, such as my Honey Bunches of Oats Coconut Chips, Healthy Chili Mac, and Caramelized Coconut Chips.